-5.2.1 Example 1.
+5.2.1 Example 1

 For our first example, let's assume that we have a PCM format that has a common word length of 12.
 In order to sample a 16-bit data word, the sample must use two 12-bit words in the PCM format.
-Typically, the data will be most significant bit aligned so that the first data word contains 12 data bits and the second data word contains four data bits.
+Typically, the data will be msb aligned so that the first data word contains 12 data bits and the second data word contains four data bits.
+This example is illustrated in Figure 5-17.

 Figure 5-17.
-Concatenation Example 1: Two words.
+Concatenation Example 1: Two Words

 The following snippet of TMATS describes an example of the concatenation type of measurement.
-The two fragments are located in Word 2, Frame 1 and Word 3, Frame 1 in the PCM Format.
+The two fragments are located in word 2, frame 1 and word 3, frame 1 in the PCM format.

 a.
 Measurement Name.
-This TMATS attribute of Measurement 6 in Measurement List 1 of Data Link 1 defines the measurement name

-"DATAWORDCONCATENATION" for this example.
+This TMATS attribute of measurement 6 in measurement list 1 of data link 1 defines the measurement name "DATAWORDCONCATENATION" for this example.